grpc/proposal/A30-xds-v3.md

 ### Deciding What Version to Use

-Any given gRPC release will support two versions of xDS, versions N-1 and N.
-It will assume that all servers speak version N-1, and there will be a server feature defined in the bootstrap file (see below) to tell it that the server supports version N.  When speaking to the server, gRPC will use the highest version that is common to both itself and the server.
+For each new version of xDS that gRPC adds support for, there will be a server feature defined in the bootstrap file (see below) to indicate that the server supports that version of xDS.
+When speaking to the server, gRPC will use the highest version that is common to both itself and the server.

 For example, let's say that the gRPC binary supports versions N-1 and N.
-If there is no server feature in the bootstrap file telling it that the server supports version N, it will assume that the server supports only version N-1, and it will speak version N-1 to the server.

-However, if the bootstrap file does contain a server feature telling gRPC that the server supports version N, then it will believe that the server supports both versions N-1 and N, and it will speak version N to the server.
+If the bootstrap file contains only the server feature for version N-1, the highest version that is common to both the client and the server is N-1, so the client will speak version N-1.
+However, if the bootstrap file contains the server features for both versions N-1 and N, the highest version that is common to both the client and server is N, so the client will speak version N.

+As a special case for backward compatibility, there will be no server feature defined for xDS v2 support.
+Existing releases of gRPC automatically assume that servers support v2, and we will continue to assume that when we add support for v2.
+When we add support for the next version beyond v3 (probably v3.1), we will drop support for v2, and from that point on, all versions will be explicitly indicated via a server feature in the bootstrap file.

 ### Server Features in the Bootstrap File